×

 We can bind it in many different ways depending upon project requirements which are mention below.

-• Datacontext binding
+• WPF Datacontext binding

 • Property Binding with change notification from source